Accelerator with WSO2 Identity Server and WSO2 API Manager

 ./wso2update_windows.exe

-2. Go to <ACCELERATOR_HOME>/bin and run the WSO2 Update tool:
+2. Go to <OB_ACCELERATOR_HOME>/bin of the WSO2 Identity Server side accelerator and run the WSO2 Update tool:

 ./wso2update_linux